fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     He said, "My Lord!
 Verily, I have called my people day and night.
 But my calls only made them run farther away.
 And verily, every time i called unto them than You might forgive them, they thrust their fingers into their ears, covered themselves with garments, and persisted (in their refusal), and magnified themselves in pride.
 Then verily, I called to them openly (aloud).
 Then verily, I proclaimed to them in public, and I have appealed to them in private."
     Quran, Surah Nuh (71:5-9)

-And Noah prayed to Got not to leave disbelievers on earth.
+And Noah prayed to God not to leave disbelievers on earth.

     Noah had prayed, "My Lord!
 Do not leave a single disbeliever on earth.
     For if You spare ˹any of˺ them, they will certainly mislead Your servants, and give birth only to ˹wicked˺ sinners, staunch disbelievers.